btcpayserver/btcpayserver-doc/docs/ColdCardWallet.md

 7. In Coldcard, click on the `Ready To Sign`
 8. Review the transaction information, and click OK button to sign it.
 9. Transaction will be saved onto MicroSD.
-10. In BTCPay, go to PSBT tab of the wallet and upload the signed PSBT file.
+10. In BTCPay Server, go to PSBT tab of the wallet and upload the signed PSBT file.
 11. Click `Decode`
 12. Click `Other Actions` and select `Review`
 13. Review your transactions and click `Broadcast` to broadcast it on the network.

-The video below shows how to connect your BTCPay store to your Coldcard.
+The video below shows how to connect your BTCPay Server store to your Coldcard.

 [![BTCPay Server and Coldcard](https://img.youtube.com/vi/oK0h-76Giaw/mqdefault.jpg)](https://www.youtube.com/watch?v=oK0h-76Giaw "PSBT Coldcard and BTCPay Server")